bregnery/HHESTIA/README.md

 First, fork this repository and push code to the forked version.
 Please only submit pull requests to the `developer` branch.
 Before submitting a pull request, please test your code.
-To test any changes to the edproducer, please do the following:
+To test any changes to the preprocess step or jetCamera, please do the following:

 ```bash
 cd BEST/preprocess/